Mitcham Square: "Squirt" the whale

 A famous feature of the Mitcham Square Shopping Centre is a fibreglass whale named "Squirt", which children are able to play on and in, with mini-slippery dips for fins and a tail.
 The whale was rescued from the 2004 fire and restored, and in July 2008 was re-instated at the Shopping Centre, though in a new position, much to the pleasure of the local general public.
-Sadly, Squirt was vandalized in April 2009 and was offsite undergoing repair and restoration for several months.
+Squirt was vandalised in April 2009 and was offsite undergoing repair and restoration for several months.
 Squirt was restored to the new position by October 2009.